arctop/android-sdk/README.md

     activityIntent.setFlags(Intent.FLAG_ACTIVITY_NEW_TASK);
     startActivity(activityIntent)

-#### Connect to a Arctop sensor device
+#### Connect to an Arctop Sensor Device

-Connecting to a Arctop sensor device, for example a headband, is accomplished by calling **connectSensorDevice(String macAddress)**
+Connecting to an Arctop sensor device, such as the headwear provided, is accomplished by calling **connectSensorDevice(String macAddress)** .
 Available in the SDK is the PairingActivity class, which handles scanning and extracting the device's MAC address using builtin CompanionDeviceManager.
-You can launch the activity using the following code
+You can launch the activity using the following code.

     Intent activityIntent = new Intent(NeuosSDK.NEUOS_PAIR_DEVICE);